Olympiakos Nicosia: Greek Experience

-Championship, in the 1967–68 season, something which recurred twice more, in 1969–70, and in 1971–72, rendering the club the only Cypriot team that participated three times in the Greek National 1st Division Championship.
+Championship, in the 1967–68 season, something which recurred twice more, in 1969–70, and in 1971–72, rendering the club the only Cypriot team that participated three times in the Greek Championship.
 Olympiakos has also taken part in all three European competitions.

 European Experience

-In the European Champions Cup in 1967 the club faced FK Sarajevo Yugoslavia.
+In the European Cup in 1967 the club faced FK Sarajevo Yugoslavia.
 In the first game the teams drew 2–2, while in second game Olympiakos lost with 3–1.

-Also in the European Champions Cup, Olympiakos Nicosia played against Real Madrid in 1969, losing both matches with 8–0 and 6–1.
+Also in the European Cup, Olympiakos Nicosia played against Real Madrid in 1969, losing both matches with 8–0 and 6–1.

 Olympiakos later played in the same competition in 1971 and met Feyenoord of the Netherlands and lost 8–0 and 9–0.

 In the Cup Winners' Cup, Olympiakos took part once in 1977 playing against Universitatea Craiova Romania while in 1973 Olympiakos played against the German team VfB Stuttgart for the UEFA Cup.

 In all these European games Olympiakos was forced to play both games away from home as at the time the Cypriot football stadia did not meet the European regulations.